Why a Health Savings Account (HSA) Is a Good Deal

 Because HSA funds stay in your account from year to year, you won't risk losing your money.

-This makes HSAs more flexible than FSAs (flexible spending accounts) which are also used for medical expenses but have more restrictions.
+This gives you more freedom with an HSA than you'd have with an FSA(flexible spending accounts) which are also used to pay for medical costs but have more restrictions.

 Once you enroll in Medicare, you can no longer contribute to an HSA, but you can keep any leftover money.
-These funds can pay for medical costs as well as the cost of Medicare including Original Medicare (Part B), Medicare Advantage (Part C) or a Medicare prescription plan (Part D).
-Your spouse inherits your HSA if you designate them as the beneficiary.
+You can use your HSA funds to pay for many of the costs you're responsible for with Medicare.
+That includes your monthly rate, deductibles, copays and coinsurance for Original Medicare (Part B), Medicare Advantage (Part C) or a Medicare prescription plan (Part D).
+Your spouse inherits your HSA if you choose them as your "beneficiary".

 Which health insurance plans are HSA-eligible?

-You can only make contributions to an HSA if you are enrolled in what the IRS classifies as a high-deductible health plan (HDHP).
-For example, a high-deductible health plan for a single person must have a deductible of $1,650 or higher and an out-of-pocket maximum that's less than $8,300.
+You can only make contributions to an HSA if you are enrolled in a high-deductible health plan (HDHP).
+For example, a high-deductible health plan for a single person needs to have a deductible of $1,700 or higher and an out-of-pocket maximum that's less than $8,500.

-• Provide no insurance coverage until the plan's deductible has been met, except for preventive care services like check-ups and screenings.
+• Not offer insurance coverage until the plan's deductible has been met, except for preventive care services like check-ups and screenings.

-Based on current IRS rules, an HSA-eligible insurance plan for a single person must have a deductible that's $1,650 or higher.
-Also, the plan's out-of-pocket maximum must be $8,300 or less for a single person — that's lower than the spending cap for some plans sold on HealthCare.gov, which can be up to $9,200.
+Based on current IRS rules, an HSA-eligible insurance plan for a single person must have a deductible that's $1,700 or higher.
+Also, the plan's out-of-pocket maximum must be $8,500 or less for a single person.
+Plans you can buy on HealthCare.gov can have out-of-pocket maximums up to $10,600, so it's important to check that before you buy if you want an HSA

 High-deductible health plan (HDHP) limits